 In this stage, cancer has spread from the mucosa, which is the innermost layer of the colon, to the next layer (the submucosa).
 It might have developed into the muscularis propria, a layer of muscle.
 The lymph nodes have not been affected by it.

-Stage 2 colon cancer is slightly more advanced than stage 1, and has spread beyond the mucosa and the submucosa.
+In this stage colon cancer is slightly more advanced than stage 1, and has spread beyond the mucosa and the submucosa.

-Stage 2A.
+- 2A.
 The lymph nodes or adjacent tissue have not been affected by cancer’s spread.
 The colon’s outermost layers have been reached, but not entirely.

-2B stage.
-Cancer has grown through the outer layer of the colon and into the visceral peritoneum, but it has not yet spread to the lymph nodes.
+- 2B Cancer has grown through the outer layer of the colon and into the visceral peritoneum, but it has not yet spread to the lymph nodes.
 This membrane is responsible for keeping the abdominal organs in place.

 Stage 3 colon cancer is classified as stage 3A, 3B, or 3C.

-Stage 3A.
-The tumor is larger than the size of the muscular layers and is found in nearby lymph nodes.
+- 3A The tumor is larger than the size of the muscular layers and is found in nearby lymph nodes.
 It is metastasized to distant nodes or organs.

-Stage 3B.
+- 3B.
 In either of the following circumstances, colon cancer will be categorized as stage 3B

-The visceral peritoneum has been penetrated by the tumor, which has also grown through the colon’s outermost layers and into other organs or structures.
+- The visceral peritoneum has been penetrated by the tumor, which has also grown through the colon’s outermost layers and into other organs or structures.
 Additionally, one to three lymph nodes contain it.

-Although the tumor has not penetrated the colon’s outermost layers, four or more neighboring lymph nodes have been identified to contain it.
+- Although the tumor has not penetrated the colon’s outermost layers, four or more neighboring lymph nodes have been identified to contain it.

-Stage 3C.
+- 3C.
 The tumor has surpassed the muscle layers in size.
 Four or more lymph nodes close is also found to have cancer, but not distant sites.